FransiskusAgapa/FunGuessingNumber-GO/README.md

 * Solutions: TBA

-## The Good, the Bad and the Ugly (What you loved about this experience, what has bad, and what did you disliked)
+## The Good, the Bad and the Ugly (What was loved about this experience, what was bad, and what did was disliked)
 * Good: TBA
 * Bad: TBA
 * Ugly: TBA

-## Learning Experience (briefly explain what you learn in this assignment)
+## Learning Experience (brief explaination about lessons learned)
 * Lessons: TBA